 God Has a Plan for Your Life

 Do you like to have control of life and all the little details?
 Do you start to panic when situations start to feel as though they are veering out of control?
-Learn how to rest in the all-powerful hands of God and trust His plan for your life in today's blog.
+Learn how to rest in the all-powerful hands of God and trust His plan for your life in today's devotional.

 A God Who Is Sovereign

 I am The Lord; that is my name.

 I yield my glory to no one else, nor my praise to any idol.